 What Are Impersonal Pronouns?

-Impersonal pronouns are used to talk about people in general without mentioning who they are without identifying them.
+Impersonal pronouns are used to refer to people in general, without specifying their identity or identifying them.

 English Impersonal Pronouns

-We use 'one' to talk about people in general or for unidentified/unknown things.
+'One' is used to talk about people in general or about unidentified/unknown things.

 When Do We Use 'One'?